nelsonchaves/programming-bible/SQLite/queries.md

 User.where("name = 'John'") - Not advisable

 # You may have

 params = { search_term: "John" }

 # You can do this but this is a bad idea because the search term does not escape someone can insert malicious code as part of the search term and become a security risk

 User.where("name = '#{params[:search_term]}'")

 # One way to prevent the issue above is using "provisional handlers".
 # The question mark and the 1st argument will be replaced by the 2nd and 3rd arguments and in the proccess whatever string are in those arguments will be sanitized to prevent the security problem above which are called "sql injections"

 User.where("name = ?
 AND email = ?", params[:search_term], "email")

 # Another option is to use "placeholder conditions" with a hash as 2nd argument.

 User.where("name = :name AND email = :email", { name: "John", email: "email" })

 # And these commands generates the same SQL commands as above

 User.where(name: "John")
 User.where.not(name: "John")
 User.where(name: "John").or(User.where(name: "John"))
 User.where(name: "John").where(name: "Emma")

 # This is generating an AND query

 User.where(name: "John", email: "jdoe@email.com")

-# You could fetch this in any order and then sort them in memory.
+# This is the place holder conditions here to filter out the the most recent users who joined before this month.
+You could fetch this in any order and then sort them in memory.
 It's more efficient to let the database do the sorting for you.
-# So we'll use this.
-The place holder conditions here to filter out the the most recent users who joined before this month.

 User.where("created_at >= :this_month", { this_month: Date.today.beginning_of_month }).order(created_at: :desc)